Gaius Sallustius Passienus Crispus: Downfall and legacy

 For the term June 42 through June 43, the sortition selected Passienus proconsular governor of Asia.
 Ronald Syme once described this office as "of the highest dignity in the senatorial career."
 Then in 44, Passienus was consul for the second time, but this time as consul ordinary, with Titus Statilius Taurus as his colleague.
 His second consulship was a special honour, but partly symbolic, as he was expected to resign before the expiration of six months, and probably did so on the Ides of January.
 He was followed by Publius Pomponius Secundus, who held the fasces with Statilius until the Kalends of July.

 By now, Passienus was the most prosperous of men: twice consul, the grandson of a consul, the heir of Sallust, he had twice married into the imperial family.
 His fortune was valued at two hundred million sestertii.
 He was persuaded by Agrippina to name her as his heir; this proved to be his undoing, for he died by his wife's treachery, probably poisoned, about AD 47.

-This would not be the end of Agrippina's villainy, for Claudius' wife, Messalina, correctly perceiving the threat from Agrippina, attempted to have Lucius assassinated, in order to ensure the succession of Britannicus, her own son by the emperor.
-The attempt failed, and, after procuring Passienus' death, Agrippina worked to bring about the downfall of Messalina.
-She then seduced her uncle, the emperor, becoming his wife, and persuaded Claudius to adopt Lucius, naming him his heir in preference to his own son.
-Agrippina then procured the emperor's death, placing her son, now the emperor Nero, on the throne; he soon disposed of Britannicus.
-Agrippina met her end in 59, when Nero had her murdered.
-Her predecessor, Domitia, died later that year, and there was a rumour that Nero had poisoned her as well.

 Gaius Passienus Crispus was an intelligent, humble, and witty person, famous for his epigram to the effect "that the world never knew a better slave, nor a worse master", referring to the future emperor Gaius (Caligula) and his grandfather, Tiberius.